gtheodorio/pulumi-crowdstrike/docs/installation-configuration.md

 ### Provider Binary

-The Crowdstrike provider binary is a third party binary.
+The CrowdStrike provider binary is a third party binary.
 It can be installed using the `pulumi plugin` command.

 ```bash
 pulumi plugin install resource crowdstrike <version>